Ecovacs DEEBOT OZMO T8 AIVI Robot Vacuum Review

 Roborock S6

 The Roborock S6 is a better hybrid robot mop/vacuum than the Ecovacs DEEBOT OZMO T8 AIVI.
 The Roborock is easier to maintain, has a larger dirt compartment, and offers a better battery performance.
-It does a better job on bare floors as well as low-pile carpet, and its maneuverability is better.
+It does a better job on bare floors as well as low-pile carpets, and its maneuverability is better.
 However, the Ecovacs has a camera that you can use to monitor your home from its companion app, and its recurring costs are lower.

 Wyze Robot Vacuum

 The Ecovacs DEEBOT OZMO T8 AIVI is better than the Wyze Robot Vacuum.
 The Ecovacs has a more advanced mapping and navigation system, which combines a LIDAR sensor with a camera that allows it to spot and react to hazards in front of it in real-time.
-It also feels better built than the Wyze, does a better job of cleaning carpets, has a larger internal dustbin, and a longer battery life.
+It also feels better built than the Wyze, cleans carpets better, has a larger internal dustbin, and has a longer battery life.
 It's also capable of mopping up stains, though its mopping system is entirely passive and not especially efficient, and is fully compatible with a self-emptying station.
-That said, the Wyze is far more affordable and delivers superior performance on bare floors.
+That said, the Wyze delivers superior performance on bare floors.

 Roborock S6 MaxV